Zdravko93/frontend_mentor_interactive-card-details-form/README.md

 - GitHub - [@Zdravko93](https://github.com/Zdravko93)

 ## 🚀 Future Improvements

-- Implement input masking for a smoother typing experience (e.g., auto-spacing card numbers)
-- Add subtle animations or transitions when the card details update
+- Subtle animations or transitions when card details update
 - Integrate basic unit tests for form validation logic
 - Experiment with CSS Grid for layout variation and more complex responsiveness.

-✅ This project helped me strengthen my frontend fundamentals and attention to user experience — from clean code structure to visual polish.
-Thank you for checking it out! 🙌
+✅ This project strengthened my frontend fundamentals, UX attention, and code readability.
+Thanks for checking it out! 🙌